deepkit/deepkit-framework/README.md

 [![npm version](https://badge.fury.io/js/%40marcj%2Fmarshal.svg)](https://badge.fury.io/js/%40marcj%2Fmarshal)
 [![Coverage Status](https://coveralls.io/repos/github/marcj/marshal.ts/badge.svg?branch=master)](https://coveralls.io/github/marcj/marshal.ts?branch=master)

-Marshal is a library written in and for TypeScript to [marshal](https://en.wikipedia.org/wiki/Marshalling_(computer_science)) JSON-representable data from JSON object to class instance to database records and vice versa.
+Marshal is **the by far fastest** Javascript implementation to [marshal](https://en.wikipedia.org/wiki/Marshalling_(computer_science))
+JSON-representable data from JSON object to class instance to database records and vice versa, written in and for TypeScript.

 Marshal introduces the concept of decorating your entity class or class methods *once* with all necessary annotations (like type declaration, indices, and relations) using only Marshal's TypeScript decorators